nikkris/79115nik/hw/code/5/README.md

 5. The second column is normalized energy
 6. Higher the normalized energy, the better the solution

-The output of the MaxWalkSat algorithm is as follows
+The output of the MaxWalkSat algorithm is as follows:

 ![Output] (https://raw.githubusercontent.com/nikkris/79115nik/master/hw/code/5/ResultMWS1.png)